 While a passport is not always required for a cruise, it is highly recommended.
-If, for example, an emergency arose requiring a guest to fly home from a port, the guest with a passport already has the proper documentation.
+If an unexpected emergency arose requiring a guest to fly home from a port, the guest with a passport already has the proper documentation.
+The guest without proper documentation, is not going to be able to fly home.
 Please be sure to check with the U.S. Department of State for current regulations.
 It is the guest’s responsibility to check with government agencies, embassies or consulates prior to their vacation to ensure that they have proper documentation.

 Please ensure that you have the proper identification and required documentation when planning your cruise.
 Without proper proof you will be denied boarding, and will not be entitled to a refund.
-We suggest that all U.S. and Canadian Citizens travel with a valid passport.
+We suggest that all U.S. and Canadian Citizens travel with a valid passport as their documentation.

 Security guidelines require all adult guests to show a picture I.D. to embark and disembark the ship in all ports, excluding Castaway Cay.
 Please be advised that anyone under the age of 18 wishing to go ashore unaccompanied will be required to have a consenting parent, guardian or other responsible adult with them at the gangway, to provide their signature as authorization.
 Announcements about required documentation, etc. will be made onboard the ship before guests arrive in port.
 See Guest Services with any questions.